hoangsonww/PetSwipe-Match-App/README.md

 - **Rolling upgrades, canary deployments & autoscaling** (Nomad)
 - **Support for containers, VMs & standalone binaries** (Nomad)

 These tools are optional but recommended for larger, more complex deployments.
 They can be set up using Terraform as well.
+For more information, refer to the [terraform/README.md](terraform/README.md) file in the `terraform` directory to see how to configure and deploy these tools.

 > [!NOTE]
 > If you are not familiar with these tools, you can skip this section for now.
 The app can run without them, but they provide additional security and flexibility for production deployments.